mattpilla/mangadex-chapter-downloader/README.md

 - set `CHAPTER_ID` to the ID of the chapter you want to download (found in the url: red underlined part of below image)
 ![Chapter ID in url](https://i.imgur.com/ScdRjiB.png)
 - run `npm start`
+Alternatively, you can pass the chapter ID as an argument (example: `npm start -- 10122`).
+This will override `.env`.

 That's all.
 If anyone actually uses this and has trouble with it just message me or something.